ziemowit-s/neuronpp/README.md

   * By default it works on Linux but you can change default params so that they express your OS params:
     * compiled_folder_name="x86_64"
     * mod_compile_command="nrnivmodl"

-## Predefined Cell models
-This repository contains the basic cell model `Cell` object as well predefined cell models from ModelDB (https://senselab.med.yale.edu/modeldb)
-  * All of those models are located in the cells/ folder.
-  * If you want to create your own model it is recommended to use `Cell` object.

-The list of predefined cell models:
-  * Ebner et al. 2019
-  * Custom implementation of Ebner et. al 2019 with ACh/DA modulation
-  * Combe et al. 2018
-  * Graham et al. 2014
-  * Hay et al. 2011

-MOD files to all of those models are located in the commons/mods/ folder.
-Combe 2018 model and Graham 2014 model additionaly have hoc files located in the commons/hocmodels/ folder

 ## Importing HOC model
 There is an experimental Cell model `HocCell` which is not a part of `Cell`, however it allows to import HOC files and load its model to the Cell object.